Balm Bench

 For the Science Hippies

 Peppermint oil is a volatile mixture dominated by menthol and menthone, with smaller amounts of compounds like menthyl acetate and 1,8-cineole.
 That chemistry explains both the recognizable scent and the cool sensory character.
-Unlike carrier oils or butters, it contains no triglyceride structure, no meaningful fatty acid profile, and no built-in contribution to firmness, glide, or occlusive weight.
+Peppermint brings aroma and a cool impression, but it will not make a balm firmer, richer, or more protective.

-Its main formulating behavior is volatility and aroma impact.
+On the bench, the main thing to manage is how quickly the bright mint note fades.
 Heat, air, and light can flatten the top note over time, and colder conditions can sometimes haze the oil or encourage menthol-rich fractions to show slight crystallization.
 In a balm or oil, it behaves more like a moving aromatic layer than a structural ingredient, so handling and packaging matter more than melt curve or crystal network design.